quixio/quix-docs/docs/integrations/databases/influxdb/quickstart.md

 2. In the filters select `Python`, `Transformation`, and `Basic Templates`.

 3. Click `Preview code` for `Starter transformation SDF`.
-This is the starter tranformation using the new [Quix Streams v2 client library](https://quix.io/docs/quix-streams/introduction.html).
+This is the starter tranformation using [Quix Streams](https://quix.io/docs/quix-streams/introduction.html).

 4. Click `Edit code`, and then `Save` to save the application to your repository.